eclipsesource/tabris-js/doc/migration-guide.md

 These properties are replaced by a new property `placement` on the `Action` widget.
 It accepts the values `'default'` (same as `placementPriority = 'normal'`), `'overflow'` (same as a `placementPriority = 'low'`) and `'navigation'`, which puts the action in the place usually reserved by the drawer icon.

+### Removed widgetCollection.find

+This method has been removed due to its ambiguous nature.
+This does not affect `composite.find` which still exists.

 ### "trigger" object/eventObject parameter is now cloned

 **This is relevant only if in your application you are passing values to `trigger` of types other than `Object` or `EventObject`.** Examples would be passing primitives (e.g. `trigger('select', selectionIndex);`) or instances of classes other than `Object` (e.g. `trigger('select', someArray);`).
 If you do that you need to change this to pass an object that references the value instead (e.g. `trigger('select', {selectionIndex});`)